 Automatic Ladle Monitoring

 A ladle typically contains up to 290 tonnes of hot, liquid steel when it is transporting the melted good to the continuous caster.
-290 tonnes of hot, liquid steel does not only represent a high material value for the steelworks, which has to be protected, but also an enormous hazard potential to the ladle itself, all other equipment and, of course, to the employees of the steelworks, too.
 Ladle-temperature measurements with contact-free infrared thermography are an ideal basis for the early detection of impending breakage.

 Ladle Hot Spot Detection by InfraTec - Picture Credits: © iStock.com / kot63